gogospin/Public/SpiralASL_with_Pulseq/Readme.txt

 ASL_FAIRQUIPSSII_spiral_sosp_invivo.m, to the variable buildpath and workpath

-The code was tested to work on Matlab R2020a
+The code has been tested to work on Matlab R2020a Current it is under further improvement for being more user-friendly.